Frequently Asked Questions

 Where are the videos on the DVD?

 If you try to open the DVD icon that appears on your desktop, you should see only two folders or files: Video_TS and Audio_TS.
-Those are the files that allow your DVD player or computer DVD drive to recognize that this is a playable DVD.
-Your computer should have a DVD playing application that will recognize the disk and interpret the contents of the DVD.
-There are no files to copy or install on your computer and you do not need to do anything with the Video_TS or Audio_TS files to make the disk work.
-In fact, you do not need to "open" the DVD at all.
-All you need to do is insert it and then run the DVD player application.
+Those are the files that allow your DVD player application to play the DVD.
+Your computer should have a DVD playing application that will recognize those files.
 The DVD is designed as a presentation tool, with menu-driven access to the videos.
 You cannot copy individual videos from the DVD to your computer, and the videos are not available individually in any other format.

 My DVD doesn't seem to have sound.
 Is it defective?